 The mission is to prepare graduates ready for evidence-based practice as registered dietitian nutritionists in community, clinical and management settings, for leadership in that practice, and for translational research to inform that practice.

-practice evidence-based dietetics competently at the entry-level through the integration of knowledge and theory in nutritional sciences; and
+Graduates are prepared to practice evidence-based dietetics competently at the entry level through the integration of knowledge and theory in nutritional sciences.

-engage in professional leadership and research in their dietetics practice.
+Graduates are prepared to engage in professional leadership and research in their practice.

 The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 At least 80% of program interns complete program requirements within 15 months (150% of the program length).

 Of graduates who seek employment, ≥ 85% are employed in nutrition and dietetics or related fields within 12 months of graduation.